Global solution for the 3D gravity water waves system above a flat bottom: Remainder estimate and the proof of Lemma

 $\bullet$\quad Now, we proceed to prove (\ref{newequation1001}).
-The major difference between (\ref{equation6740}) and (\ref{newequation1001}) is that now we can take the advantage of the oscillation in time.
-From the straightforward $L^2-L^\infty-L^\infty$ type estimate, we only need to consider the case where all frequencies are like ``$1$'' and all inputs are spatially concentrated around ``1''.
-The strategies for those cases are already discussed in subsubsection \ref{allcomparable}.
-We omit details here. \end{proof}
+The major difference between the estimate (\ref{equation6740}) and (\ref{newequation1001}) is that we can take advantage of the oscillation in time for (\ref{newequation1001}).
+Firstly, we do dyadic decompositions for all the inputs.
+Due to the symmetry between inputs, without loss of generality, we assume that $k_3\leq k_2 \leq k_1$.
+From the $L^2-L^\infty-L^\infty$ type estimate, the following estimate holds for any $t_1, t_2\in[2^{m-1}, 2^m]$,